 Advantest's main line of test systems for non memory semiconductors relates to test systems for SoC semiconductors, test systems for LCD driver integrated circuits, test systems for image sensor and test systems for semiconductors used in car electronics.
 Test systems for SoC semiconductors test SoC semiconductors that combine circuits such as digital, analog, memory and RF circuits on a single semiconductor chip.
-Test systems for LCD driver integrated circuits test semiconductors with specific functions, such as LCD driver integrated circuits test semiconductors described above also apply to test systems for non memory semiconductors.
+Test systems for LCD driver integrated circuits test semiconductors with specific functions, such as LCD driver integrated circuits that display images on LCD panels.
+The factors that are important to customers in the performance and other characteristics of test systems for memory semiconductors described above also apply to test systems for non memory semiconductors.
 Advantest's market share in test systems for non memory semiconductors was approximately 18% in 2010, approximately 47% (which includes Verigy for 2011) as a result of the integration with Verigy in 2011 and reached approximately 50% in 2012.